abulimov/abulimov.github.io/content/post/2016-09-30-how-i-became-a-programmer.md

 ## Conclusion

-After getting solid basic knowledges in the university, I was learning only by myself.
+After getting solid basic knowledge in the university, I was learning only by myself.
 And even in the university I was studying a lot of other Faculties courses material on my own to do their homework for money.

 And for me, the only reasonable way to learn by myself is to be surrounded by smart people and to have tasks that